 Enucleation, also known as removal of the eye, is done only if a child’s vision cannot be saved or if there is a high risk that the cancer will spread.

 While there are no preventative measures for retinoblastoma, eye examinations should be considered.
-Children with a family history of retinoblastoma should be closely followed by an eye specialist until they reach 28 months.
+Children with a family history of retinoblastoma should be closely followed by an eye specialist until they reach 7 years of age.
 If only one eye is affected, periodic screening of the other eye should be conducted by an eye specialist until the age of 7 years.
 As well, siblings of a child with retinoblastoma should have their eyes routinely checked by an eye specialist.